 Immediately after the Hungarian win, the Czech Republic announced a preliminary agreement to buy a batch of Gripens.
 Although the deal was put on hold in 2002 -- after Central Europe was hit with some of the worst floods in memory, with governments scrambling to respond to the emergency -- it was revived, resulting in a lease deal established in late 2003 for twelve single-seaters and two two-seaters.
 All deliveries were performed in 2005, with the lease deal to end in 2015, though it was later extended to at least 2026.
 Czech Gripens are armed with US-built AIM-120 AMRAAM missiles.

 Export Gripens are generally Batch 3 standard aircraft; the Hungarians, being an early adopter, settled for a "near-Batch 3" configuration, made up of updated JAS 39A/B machines with mixed features of Batch 2 and Batch 3 machines.
-The latest munitions -- the the ASRAAM and Israeli Rafael Python 4 short-range heat-seeking AAMs, and the US-made 120-kilogram (250-pound) GPS-guided Small Diameter Bomb -- have been or are being integrated, along with the Rafael "Litening" targeting and navigation pod and the Thales "Vicon 70" reconnaissance pod.
-SAAB offers a "Mark 4" upgrade for the PS-05/A radar that gives it enhanced range and improved functionality, particularly more ability to pick up stealthy targets.BACK_TO_TOP
+The latest munitions -- the ASRAAM and Israeli Rafael Python 4 short-range heat-seeking AAMs, and the US-made 120-kilogram (250-pound) GPS-guided Small Diameter Bomb -- have been or are being integrated, along with the Rafael "Litening" targeting and navigation pod and the Thales "Vicon 70" reconnaissance pod.
+SAAB is currently offering a "Mark 4" upgrade for the PS-05/A radar that will give it enhanced range and improved functionality, particularly more ability to pick up stealthy targets.BACK_TO_TOP